Plain Township, Franklin County, Ohio

 Plain Township is one of the seventeen townships of Franklin County, Ohio, United States.
-As of the 2010 census the population was 9,829, up from 5,926 at the 2000 census.
-2,128 of the residents lived in the unincorporated portions of the township in 2010.
+As of the 2020 census the population was 12,761.

 Geography

 Located in the northeastern corner of the county, it consists of a large section in the north and east and several small "islands" in the southwest.
 While the islands are surrounded by the city of Columbus, the large section borders the following townships and cities: